Apply now »

 Position Summary

 Nestlé Dalston Factory in Cumbria is the European Centre for cappuccino and creamers producing a range of beverage products.
+These are produced through a highly automated PLC controlled process plant and automated filling and packing lines.
+Dalston is continually developing and expanding leading brands such as Nescafé, Aero Hot Chocolate and Coffeemate.

-Manufacturing in Nestlé is all about ensuring the consumer receives a perfect quality product, at the right time and place whilst driving losses from our business to maximise efficiency & productivity.
+Manufacturing in Nestlé is all about ensuring the consumer receives a perfect quality product, at the right time and place, whilst driving losses from our business to maximise efficiency & productivity.

 What will make you successful?